toth12/data_processing_lts/README.md

 > * tokens
 > * fragments

-Second, it is a collection of annotated folia files in /data/output/folia/.
+Second, it is a collection of annotated folia files in /data/output/folia/ in zip file.

 Third, log of documents that could not be processed are in /data/outputs/{collection_siglum}